URL (https://medicine.ouhsc.edu/Prospective-Students/Degree-Programs/Physician-Associate-Program)

 - Maintain a five-year first-time average pass rate on the PANCE at or above the national pass rate.

-- The program’s five-year pass rate is 95%, and the national pass rate is 93%.
+- In 2025, the program's five-year pass rate is 98%, and the national pass rate is 95%.

 - Create a program learning environment that promotes diversity, inclusion, mutual respect, and support as measured by the student survey.